aws-solutions-library-samples/guidance-for-generative-ai-shopping-assistant-using-agents-for-amazon-bedrock/README.md

 - These traces give you visibility into the agent’s reasoning on why and how it performs the tasks step by step.

 8. **View Model Cost for current session**
-- Naviagte to `Model Cost` tab to view the total agent invoke request, input and ouput tokens with approximate model cost for the ongoing session.
+- Navigate to `Model Cost` tab to view the total agent invoke request, input and output tokens with approximate model cost for the ongoing session.
 - TThe cost is calculated using Bedrock Anthropic Claude 3 Sonnet model's on-demand pricing for the us-east-1 region as of August 2024.
 For the latest pricing information, please refer to the [Amazon Bedrock pricing page](https://aws.amazon.com/bedrock/pricing/).